mui/material-ui/docs/data/material/experimental-api/css-theme-variables/usage.md

 ```

 :::info
-💡 The `CssVarsProvider` is built on top of the [`ThemeProvider`](/material-ui/customization/theming/#themeprovider) with extra features like CSS variables generation, storage synchronization, unlimited color schemes, etc.
+💡 The `CssVarsProvider` is built on top of the [`ThemeProvider`](/material-ui/customization/theming/#themeprovider) with extra features like CSS variable generation, storage synchronization, unlimited color schemes, and more.
 :::

 ## Toggle between light and dark mode

-The `useColorScheme` hook lets you read and update the user selected mode:
+The `useColorScheme` hook lets you read and update the user-selected mode:

 ```jsx
 import {